KhronosGroup/OpenCL-SDK/samples/extensions/khr/histogram/README.md

-# saxpy
+# histogram

+The sample calculate the histogram of a random sequence with global atomic add and when it is possible, it's using local atomic add.

 ## Sample Purpose

 This sample intends to be a minimal end-to-end OpenCL application doing actual device-side computation.
 The structure of the sample rhymes well with the [How Does OpenCL Work?](https://github.com/KhronosGroup/OpenCL-Guide/blob/main/chapters/how_does_opencl_work.md) chapter of the OpenCL-Guide, particularly the [Executing an OpenCL Program](https://github.com/KhronosGroup/OpenCL-Guide/blob/main/chapters/how_does_opencl_work.md#executing-an-opencl-program) part.

-This sample is implemented using both C and C++ languages to demonstrate the difference in verbosity when using the naked C bindings compared to the C++ wrapper.
+This sample is implemented using C++ languages.

 ## Key APIs and Concepts